Health Reimbursement Accounts (HRA)

 1 Depending on your employer’s health benefit plan design, unused HRA money may be carried forward to the next plan year.

-Sign in to our secure Member Online Services to access your Horizon MyWay HRA information, tools and resources 24 hours a day, seven days a week.
+Sign in to access your Horizon MyWay HRA information, tools and resources 24 hours a day, seven days a week.
 Once signed in you will be redirected to our secure vendor’s website to view:

 - Up-to-the-minute account balance

 - Account activity